 - 1. IV and oral contrast media agents are considered medications according to the Joint Commission and, therefore, all adherences to the Medication Management Standards and all applicable YNHH drug use policies apply. - 2.
 The patient's physician, PA, or APRN is responsible to order radiology exams, including those that require contrast media, either by written requisition or via computer order entry system.
 Inpatient and ED requests for contrast exams must include the patient's pregnancy status and renal function as appropriate. - 3.
 The radiologist has primary responsibility to review pertinent, available patient history, including eGFR levels when applicable, and the appropriateness of the request for contrast media.
 The dose and the type of contrast administered will usually be pre-assigned per protocol performed. - 4.
 Per YDR and DR administration, the responsibility to protocol CT exams with contrast is limited to radiology physicians and/or advanced practitioners, unless exam is eligible for autoprotocol.
 For exams ordered with IV contrast, the patient's eGFR should be ≥ 30.
 If the eGFR is < 30, should follow low eGFR workflow as follows: - a. eGFR results for inpatient and ED patients should be within 48 hours.
 All inpatients and ED patients require a results value in order to proceed with contrast administration unless exam is eligible for eGFR bypass. - b.
 Please note, any outpatient that answers "Yes" to a renal risk factor question on the CT Oral/IV Contrast Questionnaire requires a renal function assessment.
 Those patients without risk factors do not require renal testing prior to receiving IV contrast.
-Patients will be given a Point of Care (POC) eGFR test to determine eGFR level if no eGFR value is available within 6 weeks in Epic. eGFR levels under 30 are referred to the radiologist. - 5.
+Patients will be given a Point of Care (POC) eGFR test to determine eGFR level if no eGFR value is available within 6 weeks in Epic, or will be asked to have eGFR checked at a regular lab facility.
+No separate lab order is needed for POC testing as eGFR testing is per protocol based on IMG code. eGFR levels under 30 are referred to the radiologist. - 5.
 All personnel involved in the administration of contrast media are responsible to be aware of the steps that can be taken to anticipate a contrast reaction in order to prevent it, or if one occurs, recognize it and take appropriate measures.
 See Addendum 1.15A Recognition and Response to Contrast Reaction.